Marist F.C.

 Marist Football Club, formerly known as Marist Fire Football Club, is a Solomon Islands football club based in Honiara.

-They were winners of the 2006/2007 Solomon Islands National Club Championship.
+They were winners of the 2006–07 Solomon Islands National Club Championship.
+Marist FC use the Lawson Tama Stadium for home games.

-They qualified for the Oceania Club Championship 2006 hosted in Auckland, New Zealand which took place in May 2006.
+Marist FC qualified for the Oceania Club Championship 2006 hosted in Auckland, New Zealand, which took place in May 2006.
 Marist F.C. were eliminated in the opening group stage of the tournament, losing 10–1 in their opening match to eventual finalists, AS Pirae of Tahiti, before losing another and winning one.